sequoiar/DexCharts/README.md

 # Introduction

 DexCharts is a library which provides reusable charts for D3.
-DexCharts provides a set of components which are simple to use, reuse and last but not least, interconnect with one another.
+DexCharts aims to provide:

+* A variety of reusable charts and charting components to choose from.
+* A framework for interconnecting these charts via listeners.

+Future versions will include:

+* Ability to cross over from D3JS to other frameworks such as ThreeJS/WebGL.
+* Pluggable tool support.
+IE: Charts will know enough about themselves to provide hints to tools so that they are easily integrated into visualization [tools such as Dex](http://dexvis.com/).
+There is a method to my madness...

 ## Examples